Frequently Asked Questions

 Are there only patient visitation assignments?

 No, we offer a variety of assignments, from greeting visitors to administrative tasks.
+See our webpage with suggested assignments.

 May I ever change assignments?